wsc9/Website-Portfolio/README.md

 For a minimum grade of B, all projects for this unit must:

 * Use arrangement, size, color, visual rhythm, and/or contrast to focus viewers' attention.
-* Include at least three html pages.
+* Include at least three navigable html locations
-* Include at least one css stylesheet.
-* Include at least one image, with alt text
 * Have a clear mode of navigation among the pages
+* Include at least one css stylesheet
+* Include at least one legally useable image, with alt text
+* Successfully display locally in a web browser
 * Argue in reflection why you did what you did
-* Successfully display locally in a web browser

 **Aspirational inspirations**
 To target (but not guarantee) a grade above a B, the best projects for this unit may...

 * Use Github Pages to load publicly over the Internet
-* Use Jekyll (built into GitHub Pages) to deploy html templates and variables
+* Use Jekyll (built into GitHub Pages) to deploy html templates and variables, which can help minimize repetition
-* Use best practices for accessible design to avoid errors and build in features as checked by the [WAVE web accessibility evaluation tool](http://wave.webaim.org/)
+* Use best practices for accessible design to build in features (like screen-reader-only navigation) as checked by the [WAVE web accessibility evaluation tool](http://wave.webaim.org/)
+* Use best practices for responsive design (e.g. @media queries to resize elements for mobile vs desktop viewing)
-* Include a complete alternative stylesheet, a la CSS Zen Garden
+* Include a loadable alternative stylesheet, a la CSS Zen Garden

 ## Deadlines and products